ekopen/market_data_stream/README.md

 -  Log data appears to be inconsistenly sent to parquet format.
 Additionally, I am not sure if other Clickhouse tables are being saved as parquets when expired.
 Possibly due to configuration issues on Digital Ocean.
 -  Verify Docker restart loop works via testing.
 - There are time zone inconsistencies across different sources, apparent in Grafana.
 Make sure these are all in sync.
+- Security is not optimal.
+I am using several default passwords that are pasted in my code.

 ## Comments
 - A small suite of unit tests is in the tests folder.